microsoft/WhatTheHack/053-SentinelAutomatedResponse/Student/Challenge-03.md

 When adding the Playbook, you need to Manage playbook permissions (in blue, just under the Actions heading).

-Read the learning resource abouve on automated response to find out how to link into Teams (and you can search the web for additional info).
+Read the learning resource above on automated response to find out how to link into Teams (and you can search the web for additional info).

 ## Advanced Challenges